Romanian-Canadian singer dies after car plunges into Danube

-Romanian police say singer-songwriter Anca Pop has died after her car plunged into the River Danube.
+Anca Pop, a Romanian-Canadian singer-songwriter, has died after her car plunged into the Danube River.
 She was 34.

 Emergency authorities identified her body after divers found her car late Monday in southwestern Romania.
-Police said Tuesday they were investigating the death of Pop, who had dual Romanian and Canadian citizenship.
+Her sister alerted police after she failed to arrive at the family home Sunday evening.
+Police said Tuesday they were investigating the death of Pop.

 Pop's style was a fusion of Balkan and mainstream pop.
 She had a big following in Japan.